gorj00/Angular-Docs/README.md

 ```

 ## # Access Template DOM with ViewChild
-Apart from calling local references inside methods, there is Another way of accessing HTML element (or its value) with **ViewChild** regardless whether it is called in a method.
+Apart from calling local references inside methods, there is another way of accessing HTML element (or its value) with **ViewChild** regardless whether it is called in a method.

 **1. step**
   - In **.html file**, add local reference to HTML element with **#** _(hashtag)_: